borango/borango.github.io/data-privacy/policy/forge/read-only-app/index.md

 # Data Privacy Policy
 ## for Read-Only Jira Cloud Apps in the Atlassian Marketplace

-### 1. Preface
+### 1. To begin with
+This policy explains how the app uses your information.

+The ultimate intention for the app is to create value.

-We take data privacy and information security very serious.
-Protecting your data is our highest priority.
+We understand that for most users, there is no value in an app without data privacy or information security.
+Therefore we consider data privacy and information security as requirements with highest priority.

 ### 2. Scope and Definitions
 This policy covers *Read-Only* Apps (**apps**)